acmdas/das_fieldstones/appearances.md

 Thus it is, that the great change which the evolution of consciousness has brought about and the great lessons which men had begun to learn have all been wrenched awry.
 We had come at last to the point of realizing that art can no longer be content with imitating the collective representations, now that these are themselves turning into idols.
 But, instead of setting out to smash the idols, we have tamely concluded that nothing can now be art which in any way reminds us of nature—and even that practically anything may be art, which does not.
 We have learned that art can represent nothing but Man himself, and we have interpreted that as meaning that art exists for the purpose of enabling Mr. Smith to ‘express his personality’.
 And all because we have not learnt—though our very physics shouts it at us—that nature herself is the representation of Man.

 Hence the riot of private and personal symbolisms into which both art and poetry have degenerated.
 If I know that nature herself is the system of my representations, I cannot do otherwise than adopt a humbler and more responsible attitude to the representations of art and the metaphors of poetry.
 For in the case of nature there is no danger of my fancying that she exists to express my personality.
 I know in that case that what is meant, when I say she is my representation, is, that I stand, whether I like it or not, in—(I do not love the expression, but I can find no defter one in English) a ‘directionally creator’ relation to her.
+But I know also that what so stands is not my poor temporal personality, but the Divine Name in the unfathomable depths behind it.
+And if I strive to produce a work of art, I cannot then do otherwise than strive humbly to create more nearly as *that* creates, and not as my idiosyncrasy wills.

+After all, there is warrant for it.
+At the beginning of the first chapter I pointed to the phenomenon of the rainbow, because it is especially easy there to realize the extent to which it is ‘our’ creation.
+But we know equally well that it is not only the colours and curve of the rainbow which proceed from the eye; it is not only ‘Iris’ who has gone indoors’ we know that light itself–as *light* (whatever we may think about the particles)—proceeds from the same source.
+Now for the Impressionist painters, this became a real experience They really painted nature in the light of the eye, as no other painters had done before them.
+They were striving to realize in consciousness the normally unconscious activity of ‘figuration’ itself.
+They did not imitate; they expressed ‘themselves’—inasmuch as they painted nature as the representation of Man.
+They will serve as a reminder—though they are not the only one—that the rejection of original participation may mean, not the destruction but the liberation of images.

 >¹ This important little piece of history will be found most effectively summarized at the beginning of Bk.
 III of Professor C. S. Lewis’s *English Literature in the Sixteenth Century*.
 Clarendon Press 1954.